A report does not automatically start a formal grievance or conduct process.

 If you disclose to a confidential resource, they are not obligated to share the information with the university, and therefore the university will not be aware and will not be able to intervene in the situation or otherwise address the behaviors.

-When information is received about a student experience, the OICRC/Title IX Coordinator will ask a confidential staff from the Office of Crisis Intervention to reach out to students.
+When information is received about a student experience, the OICRC/Title IX Coordinator will ask a confidential staff from the Care and Advocacy Program to reach out to students.

 Students: Once information is shared with the OICRC/Title IX Coordinator about incidents involving students, they will ask a confidential staff to reach out to offer information, support, and resources.
 Students can choose to respond to this outreach or not.
 Students can choose to accept support and resources or not.
 Our interest is in making all of these services and options available to the student and then allowing the student to make decisions as to what feels appropriate for them at that time.